Killara High School: Principal

 Dr Mark Carter, a local boy and former student of the school, was the principal from 2002 until 2013.
 He won the state school regional principal of the year award in 2005.

 As a child, he attended Gordon East PS.
 In September 2013 he was promoted to Director, Public Schools with the Department of Education.

 Deputy Principal Judith Paszek served as Acting Principal until April 2014.

 In Term 2 2014, Ms Jane Dennett was appointed as the new principal.
 She was previously a teacher in the HSIE Faculty at Killara, but had more recently served as Deputy Principal at Pennant Hills High School.

 In Term 3 2021, when Jane Dennett left Killara, Mr Robin Chand was appointed as the new principal.
 He was previously a teacher and a Deputy Principal in the HSIE Faculty at Killara, but had more recently served as Acting Principal.

-At the end of Term 1 2025, when Robin Chand left Killara, David Browne had been the Relieving Principal for Terms 2 and 3 2025 until Ingrid Koodrin wasappointed as the new Principal.
+At the end of Term 1 2025, when Robin Chand left Killara, David Browne had been the Relieving Principal for Terms 2 and 3 2025 until Ingrid Koodrin was appointed as the new Principal.